-If, despite being stored in an airtight container, your marshmallows tend to get sticky after storing them for some time, try sprinkling the sweets evenly with a tablespoon of cornstarch.
+If, despite being stored in an airtight container, your marshmallows tend to get sticky after storing them for some time, try sprinkling them evenly with a tablespoon of cornstarch.
 That should help out with the stickiness.

 Can You Freeze Marshmallows?

 As it turns out, marshmallows freeze really well.
 So even though most sellers don’t really talk about whether or not you can freeze their product, give it a shot.
-Especially if you don’t plan to consume the rest of your stash anytime soon and don’t want to force it simply so you don’t have to discard the food.
+Especially if you don’t plan to consume the rest of your stash anytime soon and don’t want to force it so you don’t waste food.

 If the bag is unopened, there’s no additional prep needed.
 Just chuck the bag into the freezer, and you’re good to go.
 In the package is opened, transfer the candy either to an airtight container or a freezer bag.

 No matter which option you go with, remember to not pack the candy too tightly, both in the container and in the freezer (if it’s in a bag).
-That’s because you don’t want to squish the marshmallows in storage.
+You don’t want to squish the marshmallows in storage.

 When it comes to defrosting, the fridge, as usual, is the best option.
 If the marshmallows turn out sticky, sprinkle them with some powdered sugar or cornstarch.
 Give the bag a good shake and the marshmallows should be ready to use.